 - Transition Programs supporting students who are transitioning from high school settings to community-based adult living experiences;

-- Educator professional development, job-alike networking groups and licensure programs;
+- Educator professional development, job-alike networking groups;

 - Sponsoring organization of TECCA , the Commonwealth Virtual School;